|Country Information & Lifestyle|

-The major settlement on the island is Burnt Pine, located predominantly along Taylor's Road where the shopping center, post office, liquor store, telephone exchange and community hall are located.
+The major settlement on the island is Burnt Pine, located predominantly along Taylor's Road where the shopping centre, post office, liquor store, telephone exchange and community hall are located.
 Settlement also exists over much of the island and consists largely of widely-separated homesteads.
 Kingston is the capital where you will find a good selection of shops, banks etc.

 The island was a penal colony of the British colony of New South Wales during 1788-1814 and 1825-1855, and in 1856 was settled by the former inhabitants of the second largest of the Pitcairn Islands.
 The Pitcairn Islanders were descendants of Fletcher Christian and Bounty mutineers, together with Tahitian women.
 Pitcairn Island was unable to support 200 inhabitants, and Queen Victoria offered them Norfolk Island.
 Permanent residents of Norfolk Island are still almost entirely descendants of these Pitcairn Islanders; other Australian citizens cannot move to Norfolk Island freely.

 The island is home to around 1800 permanent residents of which 35% are descendants of the most famous naval mutiny in modern history - HMS Bounty.
 The descendants of the Bounty and their Tahitian wives brought their own language with them when they migrated to Norfolk Island and Norfolk is a unique mixture of 18th century English and Polynesian.
 English is the most commonly used language on the island, however you will hear the islanders talk to one another in Norfolk.